 Survivor Liberation, Care and Reintegration: Trains participants on indicators of slavery and action steps to take when slavery is suspected under different circumstances.
 Helps participants develop context-appropriate standards and norms of care for survivors.
 Educates participants on principles of trauma-informed care.
 Provides tools for monitoring survivor progress.

 Strengthening the Rule of Law: Develops understanding of human trafficking policies and exercises for analyzing national policy.
 Cultivates policy advocacy skills.
 Provides essential information for training police, judges and other local authorities on slavery detection and prosecution, as well as justice for survivors.

-Integrating Development and Anti-Slavery Programs: Focuses on developing partnerships between anti-slavery organizations and other relief and development organizations and agencies.
+Ensuring Access to Essential Social and Economic Services: Focuses on developing partnerships between anti-slavery organizations and relief and development organizations and agencies.
 Identifies opportunities and challenges to integrating anti-slavery interventions into development programs.
-Helps participants develop action plans for integrating anti-slavery interventions into the programs of their relief and development organizations.
+Helps participants develop action plans for integrating anti-slavery interventions into the programs of relief and development organizations.

 Monitoring & Evaluating Community-based Slavery Eradication Programs: Trains participants in M&E tools and methods developed by Free the Slaves and other organizations.
 Provides exercises for participants to articulate the theory of change appropriate to their context and organization.
 Proposes key indicators and data collection methods.

 In a typical partnership, a two person Free the Slaves team will be embedded in-country into the partner organization.
 The embed team will be backstopped by a range of training, programmatic implementation and project evaluation experts at Free the Slaves regional hubs and global headquarters.